 Lighting Artwork - Picture Lighting Solutions

 Brilliant believes that great artwork calls for great lighting.
 Traditional picture lights have been around for many years and are still popular despite their limitations.
-Lighting artwork is a specialist discipline and we use a variety of different technologies and techniques to help you get the best from your art.
+Lighting artwork is a specialist discipline and we use a variety of different technologies and lighting design techniques to help you get the best from your art.

 The traditional picture light has been around for decades with incandescent, fluorescent, halogen and more recently LED light sources being used for lighting artwork.
 Each source has its own characteristics and own challenges.

 Old incandescent fittings offer a warm glow but inconsistent colour rendering accentuating reds and golds at the expense of flattening blues and greens.
 They are inefficient and unless filtered they emit ultra-violet (UV) light.
 The picture lights tend to give a hot spot of light at the top of a picture rather than throwing it across the surface.
 Fluorescent is a highly efficient light source but its colour temperature makes it an awkward choice for lighting artwork; it typically ‘kills’ reds, golds and browns.
 Low voltage halogen is a wonderful light source, offering crisp white light and excellent colour rendering, but it emits UV light unless this is filtered out.
 It’s also inefficient and gives out too much heat to be a sensible source for lighting artwork.